openaire/guidelines-data-archives/docs/field_publisher.rst

 ``datacite:publisher``

 An entity responsible for making the resource available.
 The entity that holds, archives, publishes prints, distributes, releases, issues, or produces the resource.
 Publishers may be persons, organizations, or services.
-A code/data repository might be put into publisher or, if several agents make the entity available, into contributor/contributorType/hostingInstitution.
 This property is used for citations, and so gets prominently visible.

 Property publisher (MA, 0-n)